Born: Summer 2012 Adopted: February, 2021 Died: May 8, 2026

 Traveling with me meant that you got to experience lots of different places.
 Often, we would just walk around the different walking trails in the area.

 I think one of your favorite places that we traveled to was Washington State.
 There, we spent hours a day walking around in the forested areas.
-You would walk up to 4 miles per day at maintaining about 1 mile per hour.
+You would walk up to 4 miles per day maintaining about 1 mile per hour.

 When you got tired, you would meow and ask to be carried in the cat carrier backpack that I had.
 You would rest in the backpack while still looking out at the trees.